Home/Blog/Lifestyle/Ayurveda/Patharchatta Plant: Nutrition, Healing Properties, Health Benefits, and Side Effects

 Precautions to Take with Patharchatta

-• Be careful when giving Patharchatta to vulnerable groups like the elderly and children.
+• Exercise caution when giving Patharchatta to vulnerable groups such as children and the elderly.

-• If you have pre-existing medical conditions, particularly liver or kidney disorders, avoid using Patharchatta.
+• Individuals with pre-existing medical conditions, particularly liver or kidney disorders, should avoid using Patharchatta without medical supervision.

-• If you notice any adverse reaction after consuming Patharchatta, stop its use immediately and seek medical attention.
+• If you experience any adverse reactions after consuming Patharchatta, discontinue use immediately and seek medical advice.

 Interactions with Other Drugs

-• Avoid using Patharchatta if you’re taking medications for heart conditions as it may interact with cardiac glycosides.
+• Avoid using Patharchatta if you are taking medications for heart conditions, particularly cardiac glycosides, as it may cause interactions.

 FAQs